How to Cope with Senior Loneliness

 Age-related illness, hearing loss, impaired vision and compromised physical mobility, for instance, can limit our ability to pursue social opportunities outside the home.

-It’s no wonder loneliness and isolation are common in older adults.
+It’s no wonder loneliness and isolation are common among older adults.
 According to a study cited by the Centers for Disease Control and Prevention, more than one-third of adults aged 45 and older feel lonely, and nearly one-fourth of adults aged 65 and older are considered to be socially isolated.

 Fortunately, there are many ways to stay connected and engaged.
 It just takes a bit of effort.
 First, let’s explore the difference between loneliness and isolation.